taylorhansen/pokemonshowdown-ai/src/model/README.md

-The model also supports [distributional](https://arxiv.org/abs/1707.06887) reinforcemenet learning, where single action values, representing the expectation (mean) of the Q-values, are each replaced with discrete probability distributions.
+The model also supports [distributional](https://arxiv.org/abs/1707.06887) reinforcemenet learning, where single action values, representing the expectation (mean) of the Q-values, are each replaced with probability distributions in order to better model variance and uncertainty.

 ## Worker